lynnrekhlis/product-roadmap-demo/README.md

 # Product Roadmap Demo

-This project presents a sample product roadmap focused on improving the Merge Request experience in GitLab.
+This project presents a sample product roadmap focused on improving the Merge Request experience.

-🔗 **Live demo via GitLab Pages**:
+🔗 **Live demo**:
 [https://lynnrekhlis.github.io/product-roadmap-demo/](https://lynnrekhlis.github.io/product-roadmap-demo/)
 ---

 ## 🎯 Overview

-This roadmap simulates how I would structure and communicate improvements to GitLab's Merge Request user experience, including:
+This roadmap simulates how I would structure and communicate improvements to Merge Request user experience, including:

 - Foundation and user research
 - Prototyping and feedback loops